 The FreeDOS 1.2 distribution is available in multiple formats:

 We recommend the CDROM installer for most users.
 The "standard" CDROM image should work on most computers and PC emulators.
 Older computers may need the "legacy" CDROM image instead.

 If your computer cannot boot from CDROM, use the boot floppy.
-Write this image to a floppy, boot it, then insert the install CDROM when the install program starts up.
+Write this image to a floppy with Rawrite or dd, boot it, then insert the install CDROM when the install program starts up.

 If your computer doesn't have a CDROM drive, use the USB fob drive installer.
 Write this to a USB fob drive and boot it to start the install.
 The "Full" and "Lite" versions install the same FreeDOS, but the "Lite" installer does not contain some extra bonus software packages.